frank26080115/alpha-fairy/INSTRUCTIONS.md

 When in focus pull mode or zoom adjust mode, the tilt of the device determines the speed and direction of the adjustment, press the big button to perform the adjustment.

 ![](doc/img/focus_pull_imu.webp)

-When in the dual shutter mode, first register the setting for the second photo by setting up your camera, then pressing the big button on the M5StickC.
-Then change the settings on your camera again for the first photo.
-Navigate to the "press to shoot" menu item after that.
-Now, pressing the big button (or activating auto-focus) will take two photos, each with a different shutter speed.